Josh Ma

 Today, Josh is shipping all across the country, telling his story, creating a fun brand, and it was all made possible by the support of the SGV.

-Josh Ma Quotes
+Josh Ma Takeaways

 • “Initially, my major was marketing, and when I went to marketing, I saw a lot of people there.
 For some reason, I was like, I can’t have this many people doing what I’m doing.
 I need something harder that no one wants to do.
 So, I did accounting, which was not a great idea.
 That’s the only reason I did it, with aspirations of joining the Big Four accounting firm.”